-This course provides the student with insights into financial statement audits and the level of assurance about the integrity of financial statement information used by decision makers.
+This course provides the student will insights into financial statement audits and the level of assurance about the integrity of financial statement information used by decision makers.
 The course is a requirement for students pursuing the MSAF Accounting track.
-It also may be taken by MBA students as a finance elective.
+It may also be taken by MBA students as a finance elective.
 Prerequisites: Full-Time-ACCT 591 Financial Accounting or equivalent.
-Fully Employed-ACCT 652 Accounting Information and Control Systems or ACCT 500 Advanced Topics: Accounting.
+Fully Employed-ACCT 500 Advanced Topics: Accounting or ACCT 652 Accounting Information and Control Systems.

-ACCT 636 Governmental and Not-for-Profit Accounting (2)
+ACCT 636 Government and Not-for-Profit Accounting (2)

 This course is an exploration of the environment and objectives of government and not-for-profit organizations, how they differ from business, and how and why the environment and objectives affect the reporting and interpretation of accounting information.
 The course is a requirement for students pursuing the MSAF Accounting track.
-It also may be taken by MBA students as a finance elective.
+It may also be taken by MBA students as a finance elective.
 Prerequisites: Full-Time-ACCT 591 Financial Accounting or equivalent.
-Fully Employed-ACCT 652 Accounting Information and Control Systems or ACCT 500 Advanced Topics: Accounting.
+Fully Employed-ACCT 500 Advanced Topics: Accounting or ACCT 652 Accounting Information and Control Systems.